lin-youshen/MySite/docs/index.md

 ## About me

 I am a third year graduate student currently studying at the School of Aeronautical Science and Engineering, Beihang University.
-My research interests include: UAV perception, localization, and obstacle avoidance flight in dynamic environments.
+My current research interests include: UAV perception, localization, and obstacle avoidance flight.

 ## Personal Information

-More information is available [Personal Introduction](./en/introduction.md).
+More information is available [Personal Introduction](./en/introduction.md), which includes educational experience, research experience, and other information.

 Also, you can find my CV here: [Curriculum Vitae](./document/CV_linyoushen.pdf).